AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 >[!NOTE]
 >
->You cannot display landing pages created from the client console in the Campaign Web UI.
+>You cannot display landing pages created from the client console in Campaign Web.
 Learn more in the [Campaign console documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html){target="_blank"}.

 <!--If you unpublish a landing page which is referenced in a message, the link to the landing page will be broken and an error page will be displayed.
 You cannot delete a published landing page.
 To delete it, you must first unpublish it.-->